-IPL 2018 Rajasthan Royals squad analysis, fixtures, list of matches, venue, key players
+IPL 2018 Rajasthan Royals team, squad analysis, players: Full list of RR fixtures and list of matches with venue

-IPL 2018: Rajasthan Royals’ journey in the Indian Premier League makes you feel for them.
+IPL 2018 Rajasthan Royals team: The Rajasthan Royals are back in the Indian Premier League and will start their campaign against Sunrisers Hyderabad on Monday.
+Rajasthan Royals’ journey in the Indian Premier League makes you feel for them.
 An underdog outfit that won the inaugural season leaving everyone in awe, continued to produce and promote young talent, was rocked with the spot-fixing scandal, banned for over two years and with just 2 weeks left for its comeback, RR found its captain Steve Smith banned for next 12 months for one of the most disgraceful acts in modern day cricket.
 Smith has been replaced by Heinrich Klassen, a player who may not even make it to the playing XI.

 Despite this, the Rajasthan Royals look a great side and may give tough fight to other teams in IPL 2018.
 They have an excellent skipper in Ajinkya Rahane who has a great brain, remains calm under pressure and has scored a lot of runs for the franchise in the past.
 He will be assisted by the two English stars – Jos Buttler and Ben Stokes who can win matches single-handedly.